-On December 22, 2014, the Company entered into an amended and restated license and collaboration agreement with Astellas (the "Amended Astellas Agreement").
+In December 2014, the Company entered into an amended and restated license and collaboration agreement with Astellas (the "Amended Astellas Agreement").
 This agreement superseded the Original Astellas Agreement.
 The Amended Astellas Agreement expanded the objective of the collaboration of advancing novel therapies for diseases and medical conditions associated with muscle weakness to include spinal muscular atrophy (SMA) and potentially other neuromuscular indications with CK-2127107 and other fast skeletal troponin activators, in addition to the non-neuromuscular indications provided for in the Original Astellas Agreement.

-Under the terms of the Amended Astellas Agreement, we received a non-refundable upfront license fee of \$30.0 million in January 2015.
+Under the Amended Astellas Agreement, we received a non-refundable upfront license fee of \$30.0 million in January 2015.
 Concurrently, the Company received \$15.0 million as a milestone payment relating to Astellas' decision to advance CK-2127107 into Phase 2 clinical development.
-The Company is also eligible to potentially receive over \$20.0 million in reimbursement of sponsored research and development activities through December 2016.
-Under the Amended Astellas Agreement, the Company plans to conduct the initial Phase 2 clinical trial of CK-2127107 in patients with SMA.
+The Company is also eligible to potentially receive over \$20.0 million in reimbursement of sponsored research and development activities during the two years of the collaboration following the execution of the Amended Astellas Agreement.
+Under the Amended Astellas Agreement, the Company is conducting the initial Phase 2 clinical trial of CK-2127107 in patients with SMA.
 In addition, the Company is entitled to receive additional pre-commercialization milestone payments related to the development of CK-2127107 in neuromuscular indications, and royalties on sales of CK-2127107 in neuromuscular indications.

 The Company determined that the license and the research and development services relating to the Amended Astellas Agreement are a single unit of accounting as the license was determined to not have stand-alone value.
-Accordingly, the Company is recognizing this revenue over the initial research term of the Amended Astellas Agreement using the proportional performance model.
-As of September 30, 2015, the Company has recognized \$6.5 million of the \$30.0 million upfront license fee as license revenue and deferred the remaining amount.
+Accordingly, the Company is recognizing this revenue over the research term of the Amended Astellas Agreement using the proportional performance model.